 Advanced Training in General Paediatrics

-- Advanced training in General Paediatrics through the Royal Australasian College of Physicians (RACP) requires the following core requirements at present:
+- Advanced training in General Paediatrics through the Royal Australasian College of Physicians (RACP) has changed their curriculum for trainees entering in 2027.
+Please check the RACP pages for the time-based and/or curriculum requirements.

-- Trainees must complete an Advanced Training Project - please see RACP site for more details
+- Trainees must complete an Advanced Training Project / Research Project